Lapis lazuli: via the Silk Road to Tutankhamun.

 Ground lapis lazuli was used as a pigment.
 Cleopatra used it as eye shadow.
 The stone reached Europe via the Greeks and Romans.
 Europe's great painters used the powder as a raw material for the colour ultramarine, literally 'from over the sea', which at one time was more expensive than gold.
 Vermeer's girl with the pearl earring would not be the same without precious lapis lazuli from Sar-i-sang.

-To understand the origin of the Afghan lapis lazuli, we need to delve deeper into the natural history of this country.
-We will see how one limestone deposit, which belongs to the oldest in the world, is the original source of the Afghan lapis lazuli.
-We go back in time to the Archaean 'eon', a very long period in the early history of our planet, which spans from 4 to 2.5 billion years ago.
-During this time, life arose, still single-celled then.
-Animals and plants did not yet exist.
+To understand the origin of the Afghan lapis lazuli, we must delve deeper into the natural history of this Central Asian country.
+One ancient limestone deposit, which belongs to the oldest in the world, is the original source of lapis lazuli in Afghanistan.

 Magma kitchen